gmatht/lyx-gc/README.md

 ## Dependencies
 For full functionality you will also want the following software

-* [ChkTeX](http://www.baruch.ev-en.org/proj/chktex/) (available as debian package and via ctan)
+* [ChkTeX](http://www.baruch.ev-en.org/proj/chktex/) (available as debian package, via ctan, and for Windows it is included in MikTex)
 * [LanguageTool](https://www.languagetool.org/)

 On Windows, you also need Bash to run the commands.
 You can use Git bash for this purpose.

 ## Installation